6lyxt/9anime-desktop-app/README.md

 ## Usage
 With `npm i`, you can install all packages.
 After you did that, use `npm start` to start the electron process.
+You can build your own app (in case you want to change something in the code) with `npm build`.

 ## Why is my discord rpc not showing what anime im watching?
 This is because of the limitations of `iframes`.
 I cannot access any inner document data of the iframe